 William Butterworth was born 2 October 1769 at 55 Kirkgate, Leeds.
 Aged 16 in 1785, he was in search of adventure and ran away from his home in Leeds to sea.
-He travelled to Liverpool, and signed up (or was naively press ganged) to be part of the crew on a slave ship called the Hudibras.
+He travelled to Liverpool, and signed up (or was naively press ganged) to be part of the crew on a slaver ship called the Hudibras.

-From Liverpool, the ship sailed to Africa to capture and buy enslaved people, then across the Middle Passage to the West Indies to sell the enslaved people into servitude on plantations.
+From Liverpool, the ship sailed to Africa to capture and buy people, then across the Middle Passage to the West Indies to sell the enslaved people into servitude on plantations.
 It then returned to England carrying goods and profit made through this triangular trade.

 The journey lasted for a period of three years.

 William’s experience was not as positive as he may have hoped.
 Sailors of the period were brutally treated and had to do hard physical labour and little food or reward, as less investment in the crew meant higher profits for the Officers and investment companies involved.

 He witnessed the inhumanity of the slave trade, and the realities of enslaved people deemed as ‘cargo’, with their ‘free-born spirit’ being quashed by ‘dealers in human flesh’.
 He witnessed a revolt by enslaved people and an attempted mutiny, and their violent suppression.

 After his voyage, he returned to Leeds and trained as an engraver, including for illustrations of parts of ships.
 He wrote about his experiences later in life.
 'Three Years Adventures of a Minor in England, Africa, The West Indies, South Carolina and Georgia' was published in 1823.